11 min read

 • Report on human risk metrics to leadership

 Entry requirements: Backgrounds in HR, learning & development, communications, psychology, or education translate directly.
-You need strong communication skills, understanding of adult learning principles, and increasingly, data analysis capabilities.
+Strong communication skills, understanding of adult learning principles, and increasingly, data analysis capabilities.

-Key certifications: SANS Security Awareness Professional (SSAP), various vendor certifications (KnowBe4, Proofpoint)
+Key certifications: SANS Security Awareness Professional (SSAP), vendor certifications (KnowBe4, Proofpoint)

 Salary ranges: Security Awareness Analyst $75K-$105K; Security Awareness Manager $90K-$130K; Human Risk Management Specialist $69K-$153K (Glassdoor/VelvetJobs)